AdobeDocs/analytics-platform.nl-NL/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 1. (Optioneel) Als u classificatiegegevens gebruikt in Adobe Analytics, kunt u classificatiegegevens in Customer Journey Analytics toevoegen aan uw gegevensset.

-   Creeer een raadplegingsdataset voor elke dimensie die classificatiegegevens bevat.
+   Om dit te doen, [ creeer een raadplegingsdataset voor elke dimensie die classificatiegegevens ](/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md) bevat.

 1. Voor de implementaties van Adobe Analytics die AppMeasurement of de uitbreiding van de Analyse (markeringen) gebruiken, [ creeer een gegevensstroom in Adobe Experience Platform ](/help/getting-started/cja-upgrade/cja-upgrade-datastream.md). <!-- Is this correct?
 Will customers on the Web SDK already have a datastream that they only need to add AEP as a service to?
 Or does this step apply to everyone?-->